tsaekao/npm-demo/API.md

  the following types:

 - [HASH_MAP](#rtvref.types.HASH_MAP) (NOTE: only __own-enumerable
-  properties__ are considered part of this type of collection)
+  properties__ are considered part of this collection type)
 - [MAP](#rtvref.types.MAP)
 - [SET](#rtvref.types.SET) (with some exceptions)